nelwando/loadbalancer/v1999/README.md

 - Frameworks such as Spring etc were unavailable in 1999 so cannot be used

 ## Enhancements
-Due to time constraints the following enhancements were not implemented, but should be noted as notable avenues for further work:
+Due to time constraints the following enhancements were not implemented, but should be noted as avenues for further work:

 - Scalability:
     - To scale horizontally a distributed caching mechanism should be used to manage end points